 It is the perfect place to rest up in the sun after a long day on the Camino.

-If you take a walk along Praia do Liexao, you will able to view the beautiful azulejos tile paintings (Painéis de Azulejos) that line the beach wall on the Praia do Leixão.
-These beautiful paintings depict the fishing heritage of Póvoa de Varzim.
+Along the walkway of the Praia do Liexao are beautiful azulejos tile paintings (Painéis de Azulejos) that line the beach wall depicting the fishing heritage of Póvoa de Varzim.

 One of the best activities of Castelo da Póvoa is simply strolling along the beachfront promenade.